-The Child and Dependent Care Tax Credit is a federal and state tax credit that allows working parents to deduct a percentage of their child care costs from the amount of federal taxes owed.
+The Child and Dependent Care Tax Credit is a federal and state tax credit that allows working people to deduct a percentage of their costs for child care or for care provided for an incapacitated dependent from the amount of federal taxes owed.
 The federal CDCTC is not refundable.
-The state CDCTC is 25 percent of the federal credit the parent receives.
-The child and dependent care tax credit is based on the parent’s out of pocket expense, including the co-payments made aby a parent participating in the state Child Care Assistance Program (CCAP) whether or not the family receives child care assistance.
+The state CDCTC is 25 percent of the federal credit the taxpayer receives.
+The child and dependent care tax credit is based on the person’s out of pocket expenses, including the co-payments made by a parent participating in the state Child Care Assistance Program (CCAP).

 - Any kind of child or dependent care can qualify, including care at a center, a family day care home or a church, or care provided by a neighbor or a relative (except if provided by a spouse, a dependent, or a child of the tax filer under 19).

-The size of the Child and Dependent Care Tax Credit depends on the number of children or dependents in care, a family’s income, and the amount the family paid for care during the year.
-It can be as much as $2,100 for families with income below $15,000 and $1,050 for families with income between $15,000 and $43,000.
-The state CDCTC can be as much as $525 for lower income families and $263 for families with higher income.
-Families cannot claim all of their child care expenses.
-Families can claim up to $3,000 in dependent care expenses for one child/dependent and up to $6,000 for two children/dependents.
+The amount of the Child and Dependent Care Tax Credit depends on the number of children or dependents in care, a family’s income, and the amount the family paid for care during the year.
+It can be as much as $2,100 for families with income below $15,000 and $1,200 for families with income at or above $43,000.
+The state CDCTC can be as much as $525 for lower income families and $300 for families with higher income.
+Families cannot claim all of their child care expenses: the maximum is $3,000 for one child/dependent and up to $6,000 for two or more children/dependents.

 People may want to try to use the IRS Free File options available on the IRS website.